$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Related Work

-Further examples drawing a limited comparison include Han et al.~\cite{Han2017} (who also base their analysis -- in which they compare their algorithm to IACk -- on the \textsc{adult} dataset), and Silva et al.~\cite{Silva2017} (who use their own dataset of public transport data from Curitiba, Brazil, to perform a vertical analysis of performance across different levels of anonymisation using the ARX Data Anonymization Tool\footnote{\url{https://arx.deidentifier.org/}}).
+Further examples drawing a limited comparison include \textcite{Han2017} (who also base their analysis -- in which they compare their algorithm to IACk -- on the \textsc{adult} dataset), and \textcite{Silva2017} (who use their own dataset of public transport data from Curitiba, Brazil, to perform a vertical analysis of performance across different levels of anonymisation using the ARX Data Anonymization Tool\footnote{\url{https://arx.deidentifier.org/}}).

-Inan et al.~\cite{Inan2009} follow a different approach than the previously mentioned work.
+\textcite{Inan2009} follow a different approach than the previously mentioned work.
 Instead of anonymising existing datasets and fine-tuning either the anonymisation algorithms or the ML models to improve the results on the anonymised data, they devise a method of performing calculations (for $k$-NN and SVM classifiers) on (already) anonymised data by considering them as ``uncertain'' data and employing stochastic arguments (\ie\ working with expected values) for downstream tasks such as classification.

-Even for the methodology of comparing anonymisation algorithms using information metrics, the existing literature contains only small-scale studies comparing relatively few algorithms (to name a few, Ayala-Rivera et al.~\cite{AyalaRivera2014}, Ghinita et al.~\cite{Ghinita2007}, LeFevre et al.~\cite{LeFevre2006}, Xu et al.~\cite{Xu2006}); and even with that restriction, comparing results between these studies turns out to be quite difficult, due to varying methodologies and lack of publicly available implementations and annotated datasets (\eg\ including definitions of QIDs and generalisation hierarchies).
+Even for the methodology of comparing anonymisation algorithms using information metrics, the existing literature contains only small-scale studies comparing relatively few algorithms (to name a few, \textcite{AyalaRivera2014}, \textcite{Ghinita2007}, \textcite{LeFevre2006}, \textcite{Xu2006}); and even with that restriction, comparing results between these studies turns out to be quite difficult, due to varying methodologies and lack of publicly available implementations and annotated datasets (\eg\ including definitions of QIDs and generalisation hierarchies).
 In this article, we provide a more comprehensive study on different anonymisation and ML approaches as well as different datasets.
 For reproducibility we make our implementations, datasets, annotations, QIDs, and generalisation hierarchies publicly available\footnote{\url{https://github.com/fhstp/k-AnonML}} to stimulate further research on this topic.